christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 We can see the model building its representation across layers, with later layers showing stronger activations for key tokens.
 Early to middle encodings suggest relations between grammar, spatial relationships, and initial object-subject integration.
 The middle to late encodings seem to refine object representations, begin to emphasize John's belief state and then strongly maintain that state.

-We can sort of see evidence for copying heads (attend to a token and increase the probability of that token occuring again) in layer 0 head 7 and layer 10 head 1.
-Both showing rigid, position-based patterns, clean isolated spikes.
-The former shows strong Q spikes at regular intervals with minimal KV interference, it seems to be doing token-level copying or positional tracking, but the sharp, forward, diagnoal increased magnitude of Q spikes screams systematic copying with position awareness to me.
-The latter shows copy-like behavior for specific syntactic structures with regular patterns around sentence boundaries and copying verb-related information forward.
+We can sort of see evidence for copying heads (attend to a token and increase the probability of that token occuring again) in L0H7, L10H1, also in L8H6, L16H2, L18H7, and L23H5.
+All showing rigid, position-based patterns, clean isolated spikes.
+L0H7 shows strong Q spikes at regular intervals with minimal KV interference, it might be doing token-level copying or positional tracking, but the sharp, forward, diagnoal increased magnitude of Q spikes screams systematic copying with position awareness to me.
+L10H1 shows copy-like behavior for specific syntactic structures with regular patterns around sentence boundaries and copying verb-related information forward.

 Evidence for <a href="https://transformer-circuits.pub/2022/in-context-learning-and-induction-heads/index.html" title="Olsson" rel="nofollow">induction heads</a> (look at present token in context, look back at similar things that have happened, predicts what will happen next) in layer 14 head 0 and layer 17 head 3.
 Both showing more flexible semantic-based patterns, and sharp, backwards K spikes and slight sharp forwards Q spikes.
 The former shows strong QK spikes at semantically similar tokens, attention to repeated patterns of actions/states, and the latter showing the tracking of recurring patterns in character actions, and next state predictions based on previous patterns.